-- An AE is any untoward medical occurrence in a subject, temporally associated with the use of study drug, whether or not it is considered to be related to the study drug. - NOTE: An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease (new or exacerbated) temporally associated with the use of study drug.
+- An AE is any untoward medical occurrence in a patient or clinical study subject, temporally associated with the use of study intervention, whether or not considered related to the study intervention. - NOTE: An AE can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease (new or exacerbated) temporally associated with the use of study intervention.